Breadcrumbs

 • Responsible management of hazardous waste and ‘Ewaste’

-• Promoting waste management behaviour in the University and community (including our suppliers)
+• Promoting behaviour to minimise waste in the University and community (including our suppliers)

 Increasing waste diverted from landfill

-Through successive waste audits we have discovered almost 70% of our waste to landfill is recyclable, the largest components being food waste, glass bottles, paper and plastic packaging.
+Through successive waste audits we have discovered around two-thirds of our waste to landfill is recyclable, the largest components being food waste, glass bottles, paper and plastic packaging.
 We are constantly innovating and educating our people to improve this result.

 Making our use of IT equipment more sustainable